 Belief in the spirit of creativity and discovery in all college endeavors.
 The college is open to innovation, adaptation and positive change for the benefit of all its constituencies.

-The campus consists of 150 developable acres adjacent to the MTC Center of Excellence for Technology that will benefit growing new companies by accelerating their development.
+The Enterprise Campus consists of 150 developable acres that will benefit growing new companies by accelerating their development.
 The MTC Center of Excellence for Technology is the anchor facility on the Enterprise Campus.
-This 50,000 square foot facility is one of the Southeast's largest and most advanced metalworking training facilities.
-The college also has a location at Fort Jackson and is constructing an educational facility in Batesburg-Leesville in conjunction with the town.
+This 50,000-square-foot facility is one of the Southeast's largest and most advanced metalworking training facilities.
+The college also has a location at Fort Jackson.